MPI-Dortmund/cryolo/source/tutorials/tut03_filaments_scratch.rst

 .. image:: ../img/cryolo_filament_202003.png
     :width: 600

 The directory :file:`output_boxes` will be created and all results are saved there.
-The format is the eman2 helix format with particle coordinates.
+The traced filaments will be saved in the eman2 helix format with particle coordinates.
+But also EMAN2 and STAR start/end coordinates.

 .. admonition:: Import into Relion